 A common approach that most investors follow is to look into the historical growth rate.
 Here, they try to find out the rate at which revenue, earnings, etc are historically growing, to assume a similar growth rate in the future.

 However, forecasting growth based on such estimations may not always be valid.
-Besides, the estimates can change depending on the ‘number of years’ that you’re considering.
-For example, past 3-years, 5-years, and 10-years historical growth rate might be totally different.
+Besides, the estimates can change depending on the ‘number of years that you’re considering.
+For example, the past 3-years, 5-years, and 10-years historical growth rates might be totally different.
 Which one should the investors focus on while forecasting the future?

 A better approach while studying growth is to look into the sustainable growth rate (SGR) of a company that focuses on different factors like earnings, shareholder’s equity, payout, etc to find out the growth percentage of a company.
 But what exactly is a sustainable growth rate?
 This is what we are going to discuss in this post.

 Sustainable Growth Rate (SGR)